albar965/littlenavmap-manual/src/en/TUTORIALVFR.rst

 Now open the multiexport options dialog by selecting ``File`` -> :ref:`multiexport-flight-plan-options`.

 Right click on the simulator format you'd like to export and select :ref:`multiexport-export-now` |Export Flight Plan now|.
 Save the file to the right place.
 The default path is based on best guess.
+Adjust it as needed.

-See here :ref:`multiexport-quick-setup` for information how to quickly configure the multiexport.
+See :ref:`multiexport-quick-setup` for information how to quickly configure the multiexport.

 Flying
 ~~~~~~